endlos99/xdt99/README.md

 Graphics Programming Language (GPL).
 The GPL assembler is a quick way to translate self-written GPL programs into RPK cartridge files that can be run with the MESS emulator.

+The `xbas99` BASIC tool encodes TI BASIC and TI Extended BASIC programs into their internal format that can be loaded by the BASIC interpreter using the `OLD` command.
+Conversely, the tool also lists BASIC program files similarly to the `LIST` command.

 The `xdm99` disk manager works with sector-based TI disk images used by most emulators, including MESS.  `xdm99` also supports the TIFiles file format.
 The